 The internet is a vast expanse with many different neighborhoods.
-Each has its unique features – streets lined with shops or restaurants, parks ripe for an afternoon stroll, museums stocked full of interesting exhibitions.
+Each has its unique features – streets lined with shops or restaurants, parks ripe for an afternoon stroll, and museums stocked full of exciting exhibitions.
 A person can spend hours exploring these various parts of town without ever venturing too far away from home base!

 People don’t want to know where businesses are across the country (unless they plan a trip), but they want to know what is immediately close to them to fulfill that search intent.
 This is why local SEO is a vital aspect of your digital strategy.